datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

   site/e-mail is legitimate.
 I.e. spoofing e-mails from sysadmins, spoofing a banking site.
 Usually in attempt to gain passwords or other sensitive information such as credit cards etc
+  * *Example:* program imitating login screen of Windows.
+The Ctrl-alt-Delete sequence can here be used to make sure that the login screen is not a spoofed version.
+I.e. even when it appears that the system is logged out a user should always press the control sequence
 * **Password recovery**
   * **Brute force:** Testing every possible combination for a password.
 Time consuming for large passwords